 Myth #6: Infertility means that getting pregnant is practically impossible.

 Another common belief is that a couple who is infertile cannot have children at all.
 Advancement in medical technology has changed it all.
-Assisted reproductive techniques such as IVF, IUI, ICSI, egg donation and surrogacy have come as solutions for even the most complex cases.
+Assisted reproductive techniques such as IVF, IUI, ICSI, and egg donation have come as solutions for even the most complex cases.
 Most people believe that infertility treatment is too expensive for them.
 This is another myth that needs to be dispelled.
 There are clinics that provide quality treatment at affordable costs.
 They also offer deferred payment plans so that patients can get the best right within their budget.

 Myth # 7: With advanced reproductive techniques, it is easy to have babies even during 40s.